logo

 A UK MOT check helps you determine if the car you're planning to buy was in a safe, roadworthy condition at the moment of testing.
 You can also check the vehicle MOT history and find out what issues did it have (or had not) in the past.

-Can I drive without MOT?
+Can I drive without an MOT?

 Driving without MOT in the UK is against the law and invalidates your car insurance.
 The vehicle driver is responsible for keeping on top of their current MOT status.